Menacon

 Currency conversions apply the Saudi riyal peg at SAR 3.75 to USD 1.
 Each headline figure used in this report is traceable to a published source, but the series combines providers with different coverage methodologies.
 The limitation is important: public market reports show the size and direction of the market; granular tender data shows the operating reality inside it.

+The break in the line comes after 2020.
 From 2021 to 2024, awards accelerated from SAR 142 billion to SAR 555 billion.
-This expansion was driven by giga-projects including NEOM, Diriyah, Red Sea, Qiddiya and ROSHN, the Public Investment Fund execution pipeline, and the maturation of Etimad across more than 200 government entities.
+This was the Vision 2030 execution surge: giga-projects including NEOM, Diriyah, Red Sea, Qiddiya and ROSHN, the Public Investment Fund pipeline, and the maturation of Etimad across more than 200 government entities all moved from planning into procurement.

 Procurement architecture: how KSA awards tenders